nabeelvalley/docs/src/content/docs/iot/tj-bot-setup.md

 subtitle: Setting up a Raspberry PI as a TJ Bot
 ---

+---
+published: true
+title: TJBot Setup
+subtitle: Setting up a Raspberry PI as a TJ Bot
+---

 # Setting up a Bot

 ## Build the Bot